-Total

-without Total

-Per over- with over-
+Per Share Total without over- allotment Total with over- allotment

-Share allotment allotment

 Public Offering Price \$ \$ \$

 Underwriting discount and commissions \$ \$ \$

 Proceeds, before expenses, to us \$ \$ \$

 83

-We estimate the total expenses payable by us for this Offering to be approximately \$\\$ which amount includes (i) the underwriting discount of \$\\$ (8\%), (ii) a non-accountable expense allowance \$\\\\\\ (1.5\%), (iii) reimbursement of the accountable expenses of the representative equal to \$125,000 including the legal fees of the representative being paid by us and (iv) other estimated Company expenses of approximately \$\\$ which includes legal accounting printing costs and various fees associated with the registration of our securities.
+We estimate the total expenses payable by us for this Offering to be approximately which amount includes (i) the underwriting discount of (8%), (ii) a non-accountable expense allowance (1.5%), (iii) reimbursement of the accountable expenses of the representative equal to \$125,000 including the legal fees of the representative being paid by us and (iv) other estimated Company expenses of approximately which includes legal accounting printing costs and various fees associated with the registration of our securities.

 In addition, we have agreed to issue warrants to the Representative to purchase a number of shares of common stock equal to 8% of the total number of shares of common stock sold in this Offering at an exercise price equal to 120% of the offering price of the common stock sold in this Offering.
-These warrants may be purchased in cash or via cashless exercise, will be exercisable for five years from the effective date of the registration statement on Form S-1 of which this prospectus forms a part and will terminate on the fifth anniversary of the effective date of the registration statement on Form S-1 of which this prospectus forms a part.
-The warrants and the underlying shares will be deemed compensation by FINRA, and therefore will be subject to FINRA Rule 5110(g)(1).
-In accordance with FINRA Rule 5110(g)(1), neither the Representative warrants nor any of our shares issued upon exercise of the Representative warrants may be sold, transferred, assigned, pledged or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of such securities by any person, for a period of 180 days immediately following the effective date of the registration statement of which this prospectus is a part, subject to certain exceptions.
+These warrants may be purchased in cash or via cashless exercise, will be exercisable for five years from the effective date of the registration statement on Form S-1 of which this prospectus forms a part and will terminate on the fifth anniversary of the effective date of the registration statement on Form S-1 of which this prospectus forms and the underlying shares will be deemed compensation by FINRA, and therefore will be subject to FINRA Rule 5110(g)(1).
+In accordance with FINRA Rule 5110(g)(1), neither the Representative warrants may be sold, transferred, assigned, pledged or hypothecated, or be the subject of any hedging, short sale, derivative, put or call transaction that would result in the effective economic disposition of such securities by any person, for a period of 180 days immediately following the effective date of the registration statement of which this prospectus is a part, subject to certain exceptions.